nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/how-to-clean-up-content.md

 ### Cleaning Up Orphaned Versions for Deleted Documents

-When [deleting permanently]({{page page='content-delete' space='userdoc'}}) a document, only the latest copy of the document gets deleted.
-Previous versions that were created for it are kept in the system, as you may still reference them in other documents, for example in a custom property of a separate document.
+When [deleting permanently]({{page page='content-delete' space='userdoc'}}) a document, all its versions are deleted automatically.
+There are some scenarios where a version will remain however.

+A version stays referenced and therefore is not removed if:
+- Any proxy points to a version in the version history of any live document
+- In the case of a tree snapshot if there is a snapshot containing a version in the version history of any live document.
+- In some specific scenarios when deleting documents recursively (e.g., some versions of a child document may remain if you delete a parent document)

 If you are confident that older versions of deleted documents are not in use anymore, Nuxeo Server offers a [dedicated REST API endpoint](https://doc.nuxeo.com/rest-api/1/versions-endpoint/#garbage-collect-orphaned-versions) to remove them.